Rice Street Transportation Safety Study

 The Rice Street transportation safety study area includes Rice Street between University Avenue to Larpenteur Avenue in Saint Paul.
 Short segments of Rice Street will be reconstructed beginning in 2019.

-Robust public involvement is an integral part of the study process.
+Robust community involvement is an integral part of the study process.
 We encourage you to share how you use Rice Street.
 Where do you go?
 What is important to you?
 Share your thoughts with us at any time through our Rice Street study feedback form.

 Rice Street transportation safety study

 Rice Street is being studied from University to Larpenteur avenues during 2017.
 The transportation safety study will consider pedestrians, bikes, transit, vehicles and parking and will guide future investments in sidewalks, bikeways, transit and the roadway.